 - Then add all remaining ingredients except cornflour.
 Bring to a boil and simmer for 15 minutes.
 Keep an eye out on the bottom of the pan to make sure your veggies don't stick to the bottom.

 - After 15 minutes of simmering, it's time to thicken your stew.
-Dissolve 2 tbsp of cornflour in 2 tbsp of water.
+Dissolve 2 tablespoon of cornflour in 2 tablespoon of water.
 Add to your stew.
 Stir well and keep simmering until your vegetables have cooked thoroughly - about 15 to 20 more minutes.

 - Don't forget to stir the bottom of the pan occasionally to prevent vegetables from sticking to the bottom.
 You will also need to add a splash of water to your stew if it gets too dry.